Academic Achievement Program

 M1 and M2 Learners

-• Learners identified as ‘Needs Remediation’ on an OSCE must complete the LIPPMR form and required meetings prior to taking the subsequent final OSCE.
+- Learners identified as ‘Needs Remediation’ on an OSCE must acknowledge the academic difficulty form and complete any required meetings with the Director of Clinical Skills before taking the subsequent final

 M3 and M4 Learners

-• Learners identified as ‘Needs Remediation’ on an OSCE must complete the LIPPMR form and required meetings prior to taking the subsequent final OSCE.
+- Learners identified as ‘Needs Remediation’ on an OSCE must acknowledge the academic difficulty form and required meetings with the Director of Clinical Skills before taking the subsequent final

-• Learners who score below the 6th%ile on an NBME Clerkship Subject Exam must retake the exam.
-It is the learner’s responsibility to communicate with the Associate Dean for Medical Education and the Testing Administrator regarding the scheduling of this retake.
-Learners are allowed three attempts at each NBME Clerkship Subject Exam.
-If a learner does not achieve the 6%ile on an NBME Clerkship Subject Exam after three attempts, they will fail that Clerkship and must remediate the entire Clerkship.
+- Learners who score below the 6th percentile on an NBME Clerkship Subject Exam must retake the exam.
+It is the learner’s responsibility to communicate with the Associate Dean for Undergraduate Medical Education and the Testing Administrator regarding the scheduling of this Learners are allowed three attempts at each NBME Clerkship Subject Exam.
+If a learner does not achieve a score at or above the 6th percentile on an NBME Clerkship Subject Exam after three attempts, they will fail that Clerkship and must remediate the entire Clerkship.

-• Learners who have two outstanding NBME Clerkship Subject Exam scores below the 6th%ile will have until the second (2nd) Friday after the end of the clerkship to remediate a failed NBME shelf exam (in the event of an observed holiday, learners will have until the last business day of the second week to remediate).
+- Learners who have two outstanding NBME Clerkship Subject Exam scores below the 6th percentile will have until the second (2nd) Friday after the end of the clerkship to remediate a failed NBME shelf exam (in the event of an observed holiday, learners will have until the last business day of the second week to remediate).

-• Learners who fail an initial attempt at USMLE Step 2CK are required to meet with the Associate Dean for Medical Education and OSSaW academic support staff to plan the Clinical Applications and Practice Seminar for remediation and preparation for a subsequent attempt at the examination.
+- Learners who fail an initial attempt at USMLE Step 2CK are required to meet with the Associate Dean for Undergraduate Medical Education, who will initiate an academic difficulty form and refer the learners to the Clinical Applications and Practice Seminar course director.

 M1/M2 Course Directors